sergiocorreia/stata-require/README.md

 ## Coverage of user packages from SSC

-As discussed in our [accompanying paper](https://arxiv.org/pdf/2309.11058.pdf), one of our key goals was to succesfully match as many user-contributed as possible, particularly those user widely by researchers.
+As discussed in our [accompanying paper](https://arxiv.org/pdf/2309.11058.pdf), one of our key goals was to successfully match as many user-contributed as possible, particularly those user widely by researchers.
 Figure 2 from the paper (below) illustrates the package performance as of version 1.1.

 ![performance](benchmark/performance.png)